Shack-Hartmann wavefront sensor sensitivity loss factor estimation in partial correction regime

 \section{Conclusions}

-An accurate estimate of the WFS sensitivity is an essential to get the correct measurement amplitude in the AO loop.
+An accurate estimate of the WFS sensitivity is essential to get the correct measurement amplitude in the AO loop.
 We show in this paper how the WFS sensitivity affects the transfer functions of the closed loop, producing measurable effects on the closed loop and inputs data PSDs, so that PSD analysis can be used to estimate the sensitivity gain.
-The main limitation of this work is that in most cases no direct mesurements of the input data is not available.
-This is the reason why further work is needed to find a method to make the estimation of the WFS sensitivity when only closed loop data is available.
+The main limitation of this work is that, in most cases, a direct measurements of the input data is not available.
+This is the reason why further work is needed to find a method to estimate the WFS sensitivity when only closed loop data is available.

 On the other hand, a robustness check of the evaluation of the sensitivity gain with respect to the knowledge of the turbulence and with respect to WFS noise estimated, may provide information about the operative range of the method described herein.